Holistic Defense

 Program requirements

-The Holistic Defense Course Series involves a total of 2 Social Work courses (5 Cr.), one Law course (3 Cr.) and the successful completion of an assigned field placement.
+The Holistic Defense Course Series involves a total of one Social Work course (2 Cr.) and the successful completion of 2 semesters at an assigned practicum placement.
 Social Work students are also encouraged to take related electives (see below).
-Students are required to achieve and maintain an overall GPA of 3.0 throughout the classes and field experience.
+Students are required to achieve and maintain an overall GPA of 3.0 throughout the classes and practicum experience.

 Curriculum